 Major life transitions or losses

-Exploring death and dying
+Exploring death and dying, birth and rebirth